Spring is almost here and this paper plate butterfly craft is perfect for celebrating the beautiful weather!

 Decorate the wing details with the markers.
 Add any other embellishments you want on the wings.
 We used adhesive sequins in similar colors.
 You can also use stickers for this.

-Take your pipe cleaner and cut in half.
+Take your pipe cleaner and cut it in half.
 Wrap a bit of one end around a marker.
 Unloop it and make it loosely curled in.
 Repeat for both antennae.

 Flip the butterfly over and place the antennae on the back.
 Use a small strip of tape to secure them to the back.
-You can also use glue dots, liquid glue or a glue stick, but we think tape is the easiest way!
+You can also use glue dots, liquid glue, or a glue stick, but we think tape is the easiest way!

 That’s all there is to it!
 It’s a simple butterfly craft kids will love making this spring!